xingyaxuan/xingyaxuan/README.md

 ### Hi there 👋

 🌱She is currently pursuing a doctoral degree at Fudan University.

-Her current research direction is to use multi-source data for inversion of vegetation parameters.
+🌱Her current research direction is to use multi-source data for inversion of vegetation parameters.

 Here is her published paper